FUNDING AREAS: Global health and development, U.S. education, advancing philanthropy.

 ESTIMATED WORTH: $78.9 billion

-OVERVIEW: Bill Gates has already given over $28 billion toward initiatives that predominantly focus on health, education.
-He cofounded the Bill & Melinda Gates foundation in 2000 and has made philanthropy his full-time job since 2006, when he stepped down from his full-time position at Microsoft.
-In 2010, he and Warren Buffett started the Giving Pledge, a campaign that encourages the wealthiest people in the world to give at least half their wealth to philanthropic causes and now has well over 100 signatories.
+OVERVIEW: Bill and Melinda Gates are among the world's leading philanthropists.
+They co-founded the Bill & Melinda Gates foundation in 2000 and have made philanthropy their full-time focus.
+In 2010, the Gateses and Warren Buffett started the Giving Pledge, a campaign that encourages the wealthiest people in the world to give at least half of their wealth to philanthropic causes.